kais-wong/kais-wong.github.io/_posts/2025-06-10-2D-Heat-Equation.md

 # Background

 ## The Scenario
 Suppose we have a 2D rectangular sheet of metal.
-The center of the sheet is initalized at a positive temperature.
+The center of the sheet is initialized at a positive temperature.
 All sides of this surface are held at a constant temperature, and the top and bottom of the sheet are insulated such that heat is not lost or transferred out of the system.
 How can we build a computational model of this system?
 ## Heat Equation
 The heat equation is a derivative of the diffusion equation that describes the distribution of heat in a given space over time.
 It is a partial differential equation.